crendon0/Flower-Image-Classifier/README.md

 ## Acknowledgements

-This project was completed as part of the AWS AI & ML Scholarship program in collaboration with Udacity.
+This project was completed as part of the AI Programming with Python Nanodegree through the AI & ML Scholarship program, sponsored by AWS and Udacity.
 Special thanks to the mentors and instructors who provided guidance throughout the development process.